News

 Healthy sagebrush habitat is actually not just sagebrush but a rich mosaic of other shrubs, grasses and wildflowers.
 It is common to hear people to refer to sagebrush as "barren" or "empty," this is simply not the case.
 In fact, a wide variety of creatures rely on sagebrush to survive.

 It's a very nutritious plant for mule deer and pronghorn.
 Many bird species survive only in sagebrush, including the aptly named sage sparrow and sage thrasher.
-There are even spiders found only in sagebrush.
+There are even spiders found only in the sagebrush habitat.

 And then there's the sage grouse.
-Nearly every phase of the grouse's life relies on sagebrush.
+Nearly every phase of the grouse's life relies on its sagebrush habitat.
 They eat it, they nest in it, hide in it, seek cover during the winter under big sagebrush's branches.

-Lose the sagebrush, and you lose the sage grouse.
+Lose the sagebrush habitat, and you lose the sage grouse.

 It's that simple.
 For years, sagebrush was considered a nuisance plant, and range managers burned it, sprayed it and knocked it over by dragging chains across the desert.